davidwcraig/munspace/README.md

 ## Utility for using rgb colors that approximate the Munsell color space in Python.

+To use these:

+1. Clone the repository or copy the files (at minimum) `munspace.py` and `munsell_chips.csv` to your working directory.
+2. In your Python file include `import munspace` or `from munspace import hvc`
+3.  `munspace.hvc` has the following signature:
+        hvc(h, v = 5, c = 'middle'):
+        """
+        returns rbg hex string of 'high', 'middle' or 'low' chroma=c for munsell h=hue, v=value.

+        defaults to 'middle' chroma.
+        """
+    Hues available will be in the list `hues`, values run from 1 to 9, and simple chroma ranges are from `['low', 'middle', 'high']`

 Note that these will only be approximations, and will depend on the color temperature of your display, etc.